DBJDBJ/GODBOLTDBJ/readme.md

 It matches my PC setup.
 Which is bog standard and `c:\\` based.
 If yours is not, then again please dive into `./vscode`.

+### To build:

+1. make active the file you want to compile into exe (i.e. have it opened in the editor)
+2. CTRL + SHIFT + B
+3. output is in the godboltdbj/bin folder

+compiler in use is clang as packaged with VStudio.

 ## The Roadmap
 [cosmopolitan libc](https://justine.lol/cosmopolitan/windows-compiling.html) : your build-once run-anywhere c library .
 And yes, OS is not needed too.